FAQsFrequently Asked Questions - Immanuel Lutheran School

 Children sing in choir from preschool through 5th grade.
 Ensemble Choir is an option for 6th—8th grade.
 Band is available for 5th grade and up.
 (For more information, see Music)

 Where/when can I pick up homework for my child who has been absent?

 Please contact the school office and notify the staff that you wish to pick-up your child’s homework.
-The work will be collected and set on the “information table” opposite of the school’s office.
+Absent work is available in the school lobby desk.